AlexandrovRoman/Flask-DJ/docs/lib_docs/path_methods.rst

 ~~~~~~~~~~~~~~~~~~~
 Brings the data to the format you need for the include

-Use in your apps
+Should be used in the applications

 add_relative_path
 ~~~~~~~~~~~~~~~~~~~
-Activates URLs from apps
+Activates URLs from applications

-Use in {project_name}/urls.py only
+Use it in {project_name}/urls.py only

 include
 ~~~~~~~~~~~~~~~~~~~
-Include your app URLs
+Includes your application URLs

 add_absolute_path
 ~~~~~~~~~~~~~~~~~~~